yxd886/http_decoder/httpfunction/README.md

 3. type this command "cmake httpfunction"
 4. type this command "cd bin"
-5. type this command "./decoder" result will be shown under the httpfunction folder.
+5. type this command "./decoder" result will be shown under the folder that contains the code.txt.